 Associate professors may apply for funding at any time following promotion to that rank, but are, in general, expected to apply only once.
 Units should develop procedures to advise associate professors on the optimal time to apply.
 It is important that the application is timed in such a way that it will have the biggest impact on the research program and work that will be presented during the process for promotion to full professor.
 NOTE: Faculty who received an APSF award previously or who are currently under review for promotion to full professor, or who will be considered for promotion next year, are not eligible to apply for APSF.
 Please address any questions to the relevant divisional Associate Dean.

 The utilization of these awards will depend on disciplinary expectations and on the research needs of the associate professor.
 The following paragraphs summarize the types of applications that are anticipated.
 Alternatives that are consistent with the spirit of these proposals but are better tailored to the needs of individual associate professors are welcome.
 In every case, requests for support should be accompanied by a curriculum vitae, abstract, budget worksheet (attached) and budget justification (see sample) which will include a description of the proposed research project, a detailed explanation of how this project fits into the associate professor’s broader research program, what progress on the project has already been made, how the requested award will further this research agenda and what part this work will play in the ultimate promotion to full professor.
-Funds should generally be expended within two years; if a project requires more time, this requirement should be explained at the time of application.
-At the end of the two year period, a final report will be required.
+Funds should be expended within two years or before promotion to full professor, whichever occurs first.
+If a project requires more time, this requirement should be explained at the time of application.
+At the end of the two-year period, a final report will be required.